EricThomson/anaties/readme.md

 # anaties
 An analysis utilities package.
-Mostly a thin wrapper for functions I find useful in scipy and other packages.
+So far, things I find useful for signal processing.

 ## Install